alindobre/bashwizard.com/about.md

+---
+layout: page
+title: "About bashwizard.com"
+permalink: /about/
+---
 bashwizard.com is a website and blog with stuff about bash.

 Almost 20 years ago I realized that bash is one of the most accessible tools out there.
 It was installed on all Linuxes, on some BSDs and even on some other Unix or Unix-likes.
 But at the same time it was – and still is – one of the most underutilized tools.